Commissioned by Kent Opera with funds from the South East Arts Association

 ‘The Black Spider’ interpolates two stories; one is a modern day, apparently ‘true’ story taken from a report in the Times (London) newspaper in 1983.
 The second story, set in the 15th century, is very freely adapted from ‘die schwarze Spinne’ (‘the Black Spider’), a notable Swiss-German novella by the 19th century writer Jeremias Gotthelf.

-The 15th century story (sungs as an opera0 tells of some villagers oppressed by their wicked landlord, who sets them the impossible task of hauling a whole beech forest up to the top of the bald mountain where he lives.
-A mysterious green man appears to a young village girl, christina, and offers to carry out the work on condition that she will marry him.
+The 15th-century story (sungs as an opera tells of some villagers oppressed by their wicked landlord, who sets them the impossible task of hauling a whole beech forest up to the top of the bald mountain where he lives.
+A mysterious green man appears to a young village girl, Christina, and offers to carry out the work on condition that she will marry him.
 Christina is about to marry another villager called Carl, but she feels she can sort out this small detail later on, and agrees to the green man’s terms.
-He carries out his part of the bargain, but Christina understandably breaks her promise, and marries her sweetheart, carl.
-During the wedding, however, an evil-looking spder crawls out of her hand, and goes on to spread plague and pestilence about the neighbourhood.
+He carries out his part of the bargain, but Christina understandably breaks her promise, and marries her sweetheart, Carl.
+During the wedding, however, an evil-looking spider crawls out of her hand, and goes on to spread plague and pestilence about the neighbourhood.
 After many tribulations, it is Christina who saves the day by catching the spider and burying it deep in a churchyard tomb.

-The modern day story (played as a documentary by actors) tellos of the happenings following the excavations carried out at the tomb of the Polish king, Casimir IV, in Wawel Cathedral, Cracow in the 1970s.
+The modern day story (played as a documentary by actors) tells of the happenings following the excavations carried out at the tomb of the Polish king, Casimir IV, in Wawel Cathedral, Kraków in the 1970s.
 An increasing number of the site workers and archaeologists were struck by a deadly virus.
-Scientists were unable to give a convincing explanation – but at the end of ‘the Black Spider’, a reason is offered by the denouement of the 15th century story.
+Scientists were unable to give a convincing explanation – but at the end of ‘the Black Spider’, a reason is offered by the denouement of the 15th-century story.

 © Judith Weir